hk6691222/hk6691222/README.md

 - 📫 How to reach me **hk6691222@gmail.com**

-- ⚡ Fun fact **I love to attend Meetups for learning new technologies & Conferences for Networking**
+- ⚡ Fun fact **I love to attend Meetups, Workshops for learning new things & Conferences for Networking**

 <h3 align="left">Connect with me:</h3>
 <p align="left">